Lexz-08/AMS.Profile.2/README.md

 1. Gets the value of the entry in the current iteration.
 2. Uses `Ini.RemoveEntry(string, string)` in the original dll to remove the entry in the current iteration.
 3. Re-creates the entry with its original value in the current iteration, and uses the new name specified if it matches the original name given.

+### IniReader.ReadConfig(string)
+There is a nested loop in this by the way.
+1. Uses `Ini.GetSectionNames()` to get every section.
+2. Creates a dictionary for storing all entries of the current section.
+3. Uses `Ini.GetEntryNames(string)` to get every entry in the current section iteration.
+4. Stores each entry and its value in the current section dictionary.
+5. Stores the entry dictionary for the current section and the current section name in the config info.

 ## Code Has Been Tested
 I have tested both methods with an ini file containing several sections, and several entries for each section.
 I made everything was in order every time there was a change in the file without something be added.